After learning and seeing images/videos/articles about teens in the media and

 In her work she discusses hip hop and how hip hop artist commercialize black culture, in a powerful way which shapes gender images and perceptions.
 I think her thoughts regarding hip hop to not be dead is such a great thought, I think there’s a lot of commercially made music today and there needs to be authentic music in her words found “underground ” to help hip-hop culture.
 Today artists basically sing about whatever and whenever to make money, I can think about a bunch of hip hop songs that basically mean nothing and are just catchy phrases.

+I think work is really focused on the youth and the importance of pop culture and society.
 I found this great article about hip cop controversy and how music has became to be nasty and threatening especially to females.
 I think Dr. Rose touches on racial stereotypes and how music has really changed.

 In the attached article, I found some interesting pictures of common /popular artists today that are recognized for ghetto culture present in mainstream American culture.